mokagio/ios-deploy-gem/README.md

 # ios-deploy

+Gem created by [mokagio](https://github.com/mokagio/ios-deploy-gem), this is only a copy extended by the uninstall_only functionality from the Phonegap-community

 This is a mirror of the [`ios-deploy`](https://github.com/phonegap/ios-deploy) project from the [PhoneGap](http://phonegap.com/) community.
 All the credit, goes to them.

 `ios-deploy` is distributed via [`npm`](https://www.npmjs.com), but iOS developer, as far as my experience goes, mainly use [RubyGems](rubygems.org), because of [CocoaPods](http://cocoapods.org/) being distributed through it.